diego-ans/Dazzed_Website/README.md

 # Dazzed_Website

-i think im just going to make a website like a kind of shop
+nvm it isnt going to be a shop, maybe im starting to create my portfolio?